Entities

 , the name of the file that powers the GitOps approach.)

-Regardless of whether you're using UI editing or GitOps to manage your entities, the definitions are backed by YAML files.
 Each file is a fully compliant OpenAPI 3 spec file, with our own Cortex-specific extensions.

 We use the OpenAPI spec as a base for entity metadata, since it's an open spec with official support for extensions.
 That lets us extend it to be an entity descriptor spec with optional usage of actual OpenAPI fields.